wwt/git-foundations/sections/section_10.md

+6. Click the **git-repo-1** link at the top of the window to return to the repository home page.

 Now we can start the process to merge our local changes to the repository, from **branch3**, into the **master** branch.
 Click the link below to continue:

 [Next Section > Pull/Merge Changes in GitHub](section_11.md "Pull/Merge Changes in GitHub")